thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Chapters/Chapter06.md

 ---
-title: "Chapter 6"
+title: Chapter 06
-author: "Luke Schierer"
+author: Luke Schierer
-tableOfContents: false
+collection: Nephilim
+layout: fanfiction

 ---

 Like many towns in England, the historical churches in town had long ago been